maksymovchynnikov/EventCalc-SHiP/README.md

 The phenomenology of various LLPs implemented in `EventCalc` follows the description used in `SensCalc`:

 - [1805.08567](https://arxiv.org/abs/1805.08567) for HNLs.
-Minor changes include improved matching between exclusive and perturbative QCDc descriptions of decays into hadrons.
+Minor changes include improved matching between exclusive and perturbative QCD descriptions of decays into hadrons (separately for neutral and charged current processes and for three various mixing).
 - [1904.10447](https://arxiv.org/abs/1904.10447) for Higgs-like scalars.
 Minor changes include the modification of the decay width into gluons (higher order QCD corrections are taken into account).
 - [1904.02091](https://arxiv.org/abs/1904.02091) for the ALPs coupled to photons.
 - [2409.11096](https://arxiv.org/abs/2409.11096) and references therein for the dark photons.

 The phenomenology is very different from the descriptions in the PBC report.
 This is because the latter is quite outdated.

+## Validation

+The code has been intensively cross-checked against `SensCalc` (which, in its turn, has been tested against `FairShip` and other tools).
+The agreement in all the quantities is within 10%.

 ## To be done